boot-clj/boot/README.md

     `mktmp!` function.
 These directories are automatically deleted by Boot the next time it's run.
 Tasks can use these directories for storing intermediate files that will not be used as input for other tasks (intermediate JavaScript namespaces created by the Google Closure compiler, for instance).
+These directories are not automatically added to the project's class path.

   * **Staging directories.** These directories are created by tasks via the `mkoutdir!` function.
 Tasks emit artifacts exclusively into these staging